Abdellah-Laassairi/apst1-frozen-lake/README.md

     --save True
 ```

-- mode : Set the mode of execution to either "Training" or "Play".
-Default value is "Training".
+- mode : Set the mode of execution to either `Train` or `Play`.
+Default value is `Train`.
 - method : Set the method to use for the RL algorithm.
 Available options are "Qlearning", "SARSA", and "REINFORCE".
 Default value is "Qlearning".
 - env_name : Set the name of the environment to use.
-Available options are "Frozen_lake" and "Acrobot".
-Default value is "Frozen_lake".
+Available options are `Frozen_lake` and `Acrobot`.
+Default value is "`Frozen_lake`.
 - save : Specify whether to save the trained model or weights.
-Default value is True.
+Default value is `True`.
 - visualize : Specify whether to visualize and render the environment.
-Default value is False.
+Default value is `False`.

 To exit the simulation press the `CTRL + C` keys